ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-This is by far the most complex example we’ve seen.
-It’s almost 500 lines of code.
+This is by far the most complex example we've seen.
+It's almost 500 lines of code.
 To write this and make it somewhat robust took two days.
 However, this is still a short piece of code for a full service-oriented broker.

 Here are some things to note about the broker code:

 - The Majordomo Protocol lets us handle both clients and workers on a single socket.
 This is nicer for those deploying and managing the broker: it just sits on one ZeroMQ endpoint rather than the two that most proxies need.
 - The broker implements all of MDP/0.1 properly (as far as I know), including disconnection if the broker sends invalid commands, heartbeating, and the rest.
 - It can be extended to run multiple threads, each managing one socket and one set of clients and workers.
 This could be interesting for segmenting large architectures.
 The C code is already organized around a broker class to make this trivial.
 - A primary/failover or live/live broker reliability model is easy, as the broker essentially has no state except service presence.
-It’s up to clients and workers to choose another broker if their first choice isn’t up and running.
+It's up to clients and workers to choose another broker if their first choice isn't up and running.
 - The examples use five-second heartbeats, mainly to reduce the amount of output when you enable tracing.
 Realistic values would be lower for most LAN applications.
 However, any retry has to be slow enough to allow for a service to restart, say 10 seconds at least.

 We later improved and extended the protocol and the Majordomo implementation, which now sits in its own Github project.
 If you want a properly usable Majordomo stack, use the GitHub project.

 ### Asynchronous Majordomo Pattern

 The Majordomo implementation in the previous section is simple and stupid.
 The client is just the original Simple Pirate, wrapped up in a sexy API.
 When I fire up a client, broker, and worker on a test box, it can process 100,000 requests in about 14 seconds.
 That is partially due to the code, which cheerfully copies message frames around as if CPU cycles were free.
-But the real problem is that we’re doing network round-trips.
-ZeroMQ disables Nagle’s algorithm, but round-tripping is still slow.
+But the real problem is that we're doing network round-trips.
+ZeroMQ disables Nagle's algorithm, but round-tripping is still slow.

 Theory is great in theory, but in practice, practice is better.
-Let’s measure the actual cost of round-tripping with a simple test program.
+Let's measure the actual cost of round-tripping with a simple test program.
 This sends a bunch of messages, first waiting for a reply to each message, and second as a batch, reading all the replies back as a batch.
 Both approaches do the same work, but they give very different results.
 We mock up a client, broker, and worker:

 ```c++
 //